-- 56. We will grant authorisation if we are satisfied, on the evidence before us, that the restrictive trade practice will in all the circumstances result, or will be likely to result, in a benefit to the public outweighing the lessening in competition arising from the restrictive trade practice. - 57.
-In making this assessment, we have regard to the quality of the evidence available and make judgements as to the weight to be given to the evidence. - 58.
+- 58. We will grant authorisation if we are satisfied, on the evidence before us, that the restrictive trade practice will in all the circumstances result, or will be likely to result, in a benefit to the public outweighing the lessening in competition arising from the restrictive trade practice. - 59.
+In making this assessment, we have regard to the quality of the evidence available and make judgements as to the weight to be given to the evidence. - 60.
 In Godfrey Hirst the Court of Appeal noted that in determining whether to grant authorisation the Commission must consider a broad range of benefits and detriments.
-This includes any efficiencies and may include non-economic factors in appropriate cases.

-Price in this regard refers to all dimension of competition including quality, the level of service, or any other element of competition valued by buyer.
+This includes any efficiencies and may include non-economic factors in appropriate cases. - 61.
+In particular, the Court of Appeal indicated that in making an authorisation decision the Commission is to have regard to efficiencies when weighed together with long-term benefits to consumers, the promotion of competition, and any economic and non-economic public benefits at stake in the relevant market.
+In assessing these various factors, the Court stated that "[w]here possible these elements should be quantified; but the Commission and the courts cannot be compelled to perform a quantitative analysis of qualitative variables." - 62.
+The Commission's approach is to quantify benefits and detriments to the extent that it is practicable to do so, however, as the Court of Appeal in Godfrey Hirst noted, this must not be allowed to obscure the Commission's primary function of exercising a qualitative judgment in reaching its final determination and "...making what is an